ratwolfzero/hopalong/README.md

 ### Historical Context

-The "Hopalong"<top>*<top> attractor, authored by Barry Martin of Aston University in Birmingham, England [2], was popularized by A.K.
+The "*Hopalong*"<top>*<top> attractor, authored by Barry Martin of Aston University in Birmingham, England [2], was popularized by A.K.
 Dewdney in the September 1986 issue of *Scientific American*.
-In Germany, it gained further recognition through a translation titled "HÜPFER" in *Spektrum der Wissenschaft* [3].
+In Germany, it gained further recognition through a translation titled "*HÜPFER*" in *Spektrum der Wissenschaft* [3].
 <sub>*Nicknamed by A.K.
 Dewdney.</sub>

 ### The Hopalong Attractor Functions